 You have likely heard of the ketogenic diet – "keto" for short.
-It’s one of the main topics I’m asked about almost daily as a Registered Dietitian and there remains a good deal of confusion and misinformation about it.
+It’s one of the main topics I’m asked about almost daily as a registered dietitian and there remains a good deal of confusion and misinformation about it.

 The high-fat, very low-carb ketogenic diet was originally developed in the 1920s as a treatment for severe epilepsy in infants and children.
 Fast forward to recent years, and now people are looking to the ketogenic diet as a way to lose weight and as an answer to a myriad of health problems as well.
 Below, we break this down further so you can understand if it's a fit for you and your lifestyle.

 In short, the keto diet is the idea of eating high-fat and very low-carb foods to increase fat burning.